matthewwardrop/formulaic/docsite/docs/migration.md

     the left hand side of formulae can have multiple terms; the only difference between the left- and right-hand sides being that an intercept is automatically added on the right.
-* Model matrices will have different column ordering.
-As with R, lower-order interactions are sorted before higher-order interactions, but within each interaction order terms are always sorted lexically rather than in the order that they were specified.
-This results in all equivalent formula generating exactly the same model matrix.
 * Exponentiation will not work using the `^` operator within an `I` transform;
     e.g. `I(x^2)`.
 This is because this is treated as Python code, and so you should use `I(x**2)` or `{x**2}` instead.